Viranchee/PrivatePropertiesInProtocols/README.md

 This led to me coming up with a good use of Sourcery to Copy Paste the implementation in every file confirming to that Protocol.

 ## Thank You:
-- Yogesh Singh, for mentoring and providing a platform to showcase my ideas
+- [Yogesh Singh](https://twitter.com/_yogeshsingh), for mentoring and providing a platform to showcase my ideas
-- Pointfree.co, for improving my understanding of Programming, Composition, Functional Programming, Thinking about in terms of Software.
+- [Pointfree.co](https://pointfree.co), for improving my understanding of Programming, Composition, Functional Programming, Thinking about in terms of Software.
-- Krzysztof Zablocki, for building Sourcery, a library to automate swift code generation and encouraging Meta-programming
+- [Krzysztof Zablocki](https://twitter.com/merowing_), for building [Sourcery](https://github.com/krzysztofzablocki/Sourcery), a library to automate swift code generation and encouraging Meta-programming
 - Peer reviewers for not allowing me to expose UIViews.
-It is because of that i am able to write this blog post :)
+It is because of that I am able to come up with this research and write this blog post :)